1World-Online/1WO-token-contract/README.md

-# 1WO-token-contract
+# 1WO token contract
-1WO token contract
+Here is smart contract for the 1WO token.